aiventures/utils/README.md

 * `20250105` Create Multi Year Calendar
 * `20250104` Output of Calendar list as filter list but filtered
 * `20250104` Create a Tree Model of Paths
-* `20250104` Add a generic Filter Model to parse data
-* `20241216` ~~create a function to count lfs stub sizes~~ 20250104
 * `20241216` make worklog_txt and todo_txt work together
 * `20241216` Create the styles via command line (By simply Calling the constructor)
 * `20241216` Create a Pydantic CSV Model for several files (which ones?)
 * `20241215` Use Rich Text to highlight text searches
-* `20241215` Create a Tree explorer view (including sizes)
-* `20241215` Create Pydantic Model to render the Calendar markdown list with different options such as
+* `20241215` Create Pydantic Model to render the Calendar markdown list with different options
 * `20241215` Create Icon List with search capabilities based on keywords
-* `20241215` Add Duration separated by Office / Homeoffice to Stats
 * `20241003` Set Environment from Configuration / optionally save it as well as env file / create a bat file
 * `20240929` Parsing links, add numbers and allow to launch links from CLI
 * `20240929` Create the possibility to store/load the parsed data without processing